best african styles

 Kente is a sort of silk and cotton fabric constructed of interwoven cloth strips that is indigenous to the Akan tribe in Ghana.
 It is an Akan regal and sacred robe that has historically only been worn for events of the utmost significance.
 The fabric is made of a thin, 5- to 6-foot-long strip of weaving known as a bankuo or ntomaban.
 The aesthetic designs that make up Kente convey significance through their use of color.
 Gold is associated with status and tranquility, yellow with fertility, green with renewal, blue with a pure spirit and harmony, red with passion, and black with a kinship with the ancestors/spiritual awareness.

-You May Like Top 10 Best Stadiums In Nigeria 2023
+You May Like Top 5 Best Nursing Schools in Nigeria

 When the western and modern world adopted it today, it gained a new level of significance.